w3c/wcag-act/wcag-ruleset-review-process.md

 | Failed         | `failed` or `cantTell`                  |
 | Inapplicable   | `inapplicable`, `cantTell`, or `passed` |

-Before the ACT Task Force can publish rules, at minimum one full implementation is required.
-Rule authors that want their ACT rules considered for publication by the Accessibility Guidelines Working Group must provide the following information for at least one accessibility testing tool or testing methodology:
+Before an ACT rule is approved, at minimum one full implementation is required.
+The following information must be provided for at least one accessibility testing tool or testing methodology:

 1. An overview of the expected and actual outcomes when the tool / methodology is used on the test cases in the rule.